 2. What did you want to do when you were eleven or twelve?
 In Now, Discover Your Strengths, Marcus Buckingham suggests that we remember our ‘yearnings’.
 He writes, “Perhaps because of your genes, or your early experiences, as a child you found yourself drawn to some activities and repelled by others.
 While your brother was chasing his friends around the yard, you settled down to tinker with the sprinkler head, pulling it apart so that you could figure out how it worked.
 Your analytical mind was already making its presence known.”
 Your purpose is hiding right beneath the surface of your life.
 It threads between the major events of your life and opens windows of opportunity.

 3. What legacy do you want to leave?
 Author Michael Gerber takes this idea to an extreme in his book, The E-Myth Revisited.
 He asks that you imagine attending your own funeral.
 All of your friends, your family, and your business associate are there.
 Picture yourself lying in the box in the center of the room, then listen.
 Imagine what your colleagues would say about you.
 Would they talk about the margins you gained?
 The deals you closed?
 The efficiencies you implemented?
 Or, would they talk about the value you left behind?
 How you helped them grow?
 How they are better off because they knew you?
 Starting today, you have the power to shape these conversations.

 Rather than rushing to the gym or buying an organizer, take some time this month to connect with your why.
 There’s no passion to be found in settling for a life that is less than the one you are capable of living.
 Find your passion.
 Connect with your why.
 Work on purpose.

 Question: Do you know someone who is guided by a clear sense of purpose?
 What differences do you see in their daily behavior?

 Interested in finding your WHY?
-Watch my recent SUE Talk on the importance of placing significance over success and connecting who you are with what you do.
+Watch my SUE Talk about the importance of placing significance over success and connecting who you are with what you do.